codahale/shamir/README.md

 function doIt() {
     const secret = 'hello there';
-    // you can use any polyfill to covert string to Uint8Array const utf8Encoder = new TextEncoder();
+    // you can use any polyfill to covert between strings and Uint8Array const utf8Encoder = new TextEncoder();
     const utf8Decoder = new TextDecoder();
     const secretBytes = utf8Encoder.encode('hello there');
-    // parts is a object whos keys are the part number and values are an Uint8Array const parts = split(randomBytes, PARTS, QUORUM, secretBytes);
+    // parts is a map of part numbers to Uint8Array const parts = split(randomBytes, PARTS, QUORUM, secretBytes);
     // we only need QUORUM of the parts to recover the secret delete parts[2];